Thai Minced Chicken Salad

 I prefer to chop the chicken for this by hand rather than use minced chicken as it results in a better texture.
-Using a meat cleaver or large heavy knife chop the chicken as shown in the pictures below.
+Using a meat cleaver or large heavy knife slice and then chop the chicken as shown in the pictures below.
 You should be aiming for a reasonably coarse cut, not too finely minced.
 You could also use a food processor to roughly chop the meat but be careful not to over process the meat.

 Assemble and chop the rest of the salad ingredients.

 Heat a nonstick pan without adding any oil and stir fry the minced meat over a medium heat.
 The aim is to cook the chicken but not to caramelise it.
-You can add a spoonful or two of water if needed, just keep stirring and breaking up the clumps of checking as they form.
+You can add a spoonful or two of water if needed, just keep stirring and breaking up the clumps of chicken as they form.
 Depending on your heat it should really only take a few minutes.

 If you find yourself with a lot of liquid in the pan after cooking then drain some off, leaving no more than a tablespoonful or so behind.
 Remove from heat.
 Add the juice of 1 lime and stir through.
 Add the Crying Tiger sauce and stir though.

 Taste it to see if more lime is required, the lime should not be too subtle here.